jspook16/troll/README.md

 # troll
 troll_Linux.py (only tested on ubuntu. dont expect it to work on windows or mac yet) Allows for a simple Troll Box in a Terminal that should run on any Komodo Asset Chain (z-only chains (such as Pirate) not tested and would require some tweaking if even possible).
 This has been tested on the Lizze Asset Chain (LIZ).
-Whatever asset chain you choose to Troll on must be running before starting troll_Linux.py.
+Whatever asset chain you choose to Troll on must be running/synced before starting troll_Linux.py.

 I'm not a coder so the code may be brute at best.
 Always welcome to guidance or help :) I commented as best as I could so others could try to follow what I did.
 I'm pulling messages from mempool before blocks mine which seems pretty quick.
 I don't know how this will handle with alot of input yet.
 IF anyone wants to clean up the code, please feel free.